pszkotak/zephyr/doc/reference/networking/openthread_integration.rst

 RX path
 *******
 An application typically consists of one or more :ref:`threads <threads_v2>` that execute the application logic.
-When using the :ref:`BSD socket API <bsd_sockets_interface>`, the following things will happen.
+The following figure shows what happens when you are using the :ref:`BSD socket API <bsd_sockets_interface>`.

 .. figure:: zephyr_netstack_openthread-rx_sequence.svg
     :alt: OpenThread Application RX data flow